truham/Blockbase/README.md

 <!-- All users have access to view the entire website.
 There is a sign up option for users to create an account and personalzie their PFP. -->

-## Home Page - NFTs
+## Home Page - GM

-Banner section showcases some wonderful pieces from The Memes collection by 6529, inviting users to explore a comprehensive list of available NFTs.
+Banner section showcases a brief intro with a CTA button for users who want to view more NFTs.
+Animation is created by deekaymotion from The Memes by 6529 collection.

 ![feature-img-banner]

-[feature-img-banner]: ./react-app/src/assets/blockbase-banner.png
+[feature-img-banner]: ./react-app/src/assets/blockbase-preview.png

+## Home Page - The Memes by 6529

+Landing page section with CTA button that redirects users to a page where they can insert specific collection addresses to view its assets.

+![the-memes]

+[the-memes]: ./react-app/src/assets/seize-memes-landing.png

+## View NFTs from Specific Collection

+User can input a specific wallet address they would like to see the NFTs from and view them in a gallery.

+![collection-gallery]

+[collection-gallery]: ./react-app/src/assets/collection-view.png

 ## Home Page - Cryptocurrencies

 Featured section highlights top cryptocurrencies, introducing users to a diverse range of assets.
 Users can also choose to explore more assets for a deeper understanding of the cryptocurrency landscape.
 ![feature-img-featured]

-[feature-img-featured]: ./react-app/src/assets/blockbase-featured.png
+[feature-img-featured]: ./react-app/src/assets/crypto-landing.png

 ## Explore CryptoCurrencies